NoharaHiroshi2020/HSR-BattleAnalyzerAI/README.md

 This tool analyzes battle logs from Honkai: Star Rail and provides evaluations, root cause analysis, and improvement suggestions from the perspective of in-game characters.
 The analysis is handled by two personas: **Pela**, who specializes in a "logical and tactical approach," and **Sparkle**, who excels at a "theatrical and dramatic approach."
 You can choose between GPT-5 and Gemini 2.5 Pro for the analysis.
-However, due to their different strengths, **GPT-5 mini is recommended for the Pela persona**, and **Gemini 2.5 Pro is recommended for the Sparkle persona**.
+However, due to their different strengths, **GPT-5 is recommended for the Pela persona**, and **Gemini 2.5 Pro is recommended for the Sparkle persona**.

 ## Acquiring Battle Logs